Modeling, Control and Optimization of Complex Systems

 Topics of interest include but are not limited to:

-Advances and Innovations in Multi-source Information Fusion, Navigation and Guidance Technology
+Progress and Innovations in Multi-Source Information Fusion, Navigation, and Guidance Technologies

 Session Chair: Prof. Shuai Chen, Nanjing University of Science and Technology, China